inspirehep/author.xml/README.md

 The HEPNAMES database may be utilized to find the right ID for an individual.
 The INSPIRE ID Number will be on the author’s record page.
 If the individual has an entry in HEPNAMES, but not an INSPIRE ID Number, a number will be assigned upon 'update' of the record.
 If the individual is not in HEPNAMES, you can simply ask the individual to add a record for him/herself.
 An INSPIRE ID number will be assigned automatically.

-### ORCID number
+### ORCID identifier
-See [Connecting ORCID to your INSPIRE author profile](https://inspirehep.net/help/knowledge-base/connect_orcid_author_profile/) to get information about author profiles in ORCID.
+The [ORCID](https://orcid.org/) identifier comes highly reccommended as author identifier to use - all authors are encouraged to [register](https://orcid.org/register) for this individually.
 This persistent digital identifier distinguishes a researcher from every other researcher.
+While INSPIRE-IDs are author identifiers used internally by INSPIRE, **ORCIDs are used across disciplines, institutions, funders, research platforms, and publishers**.
+Following an author obtaining an ORCID, he/she can then connect this to his/her INSPIRE author profile [Connecting ORCID to your INSPIRE author profile](https://inspirehep.net/help/knowledge-base/connect_orcid_author_profile/).

-The value is used to populate the element at:
+The ORCID identifier value is used to populate the element at:
 `<foaf:Person><cal:authorids><cal:authorid source="ORCID">`.

 ### ROR